atkirtland/awesome-computational-geometry/README.md

 ## Libraries

 - [CGAL](https://www.cgal.org/) - A software project that provides easy access to efficient and reliable geometric algorithms in the form of a C++ library.
+This website also has explanations of many of these algorithms.
 - [Wykobi](http://www.wykobi.com/index.html) - An extremely efficient, robust, and simple to use C++ 2D/3D oriented computational geometry library.
 - [geometry3Sharp](https://github.com/gradientspace/geometry3Sharp) - Open-Source, Boost-licensed C# library for geometric computing.
 - [Computational Geometry Software Libraries](http://jeffe.cs.illinois.edu/compgeom/software.html) - UIUC's large collection and library of geometric software by Jeff Erickson.